 When face or head petting is performed appropriately and at the right moment, it is fully enjoyable for most breeds of dog - and most breeds of owner too.

-It is not uncommon - and yes most humans find it amusing - to hover a treat over their dog's head to test the animal's discipline and powers of self control.
-Although you will most probably win the test in the end, your pet will be as irritated by relentless treat teasing almost as much as their owners if the roles were reversed.
+It is not uncommon - and yes most humans find it amusing - to hover a treat over their dog's head.
+It is often a test of the animal's discipline and powers of self control.